NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 - The gradient of æther energy density is the strength of the gravitational field.

 - Variable local speed of light based on æther energy and its relationship to local permittivity and permeability.

 - Redshift: gravitational, doppler, cosmological (galaxy local expansion), inflationary

 - Gauge invariance via Lorentz factor

 - Gravitational: lossless energy wave with neighboring particles.

 - Weak: implemented by electric field fragments of photons in reactions.

 - Electromagnetic: implemented by the photon, acts on electric charge of electron and proton.

 - Strong: the magnetic field of the wave equation of particles.

-- Recycling of standard matter (including superfluid gas) through high energy objects or events.
+- Recycling of standard matter (including spacetime æther) through high energy objects or events.
 In particular, active galactic nuclei (AGN) supermassive black holes (SMBH), Planck particle core, and emission of Planck scale plasma via jet or rupture. [dark matter, galaxy rotation curves, anomalous redshift observations, expansion?]

 - Anti-matter hiding as payload in protons and neutrons.
 This solves the longstanding question of where is the expected anti-matter. [baryon asymmetry]

 - Instead of a cosmic inflation and a one-time big bang, intermittent ongoing galaxy local bangs/jets and galaxy local inflation. [universe age]

 - Variable speed of light and refraction given by local permittivity and permeability as a function of the local energy density of spacetime æther. [gravitational lensing]